macking3/sinnersprotocol/README.md

 # SinnerSwap - A Decentralized Dex on TON

-Hipo is a secure and decentralized platform that allows you to trade and earn different Token on Ton DeFi ecosystem.
+Sinnerswap is a secure and decentralized platform that allows you to trade and earn different Token on Ton DeFi ecosystem.
 Swap any amount of TON and get reward in $SIN.

 ## Getting Started